profusion/android-sdk-addon-example/README.md

 If you use VSCode, you can use [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) to automatically update the files with this script on save.

+#### Sample HAL implementation

+This repository also contains an example of how to develop a HAL and use it through the SDK-Addon.
+First, focus on how the **hello-world-service** example is described here.
+Then, take a look at the [HAL Documentation](doc/HAL.md).

 ## Hello World System Service